Iguazu borders between Brazil and Argentina

 To visit both sides of the falls, one must cross the borders between Argentina and Brazil

-If one is at hotels in Argentina and want to visit the iguassu falls in Brazil and vice-versa, it is possible to visit the falls without having a covid negative test.
-One must to bring only the covid-19 vaccine proof (two doses), they accept a digital one.
-Children under 12 years old don´t need it.
+If one is at hotels in Argentina and want to visit the iguassu falls in Brazil and vice-versa one must bring the passport and the covid-19 vaccine proof (two doses).
+Children under 12 years old dont need it.

 Borders between Brazil and Paraguay

-To enter Paraguay and travel further one needs to stamp the passport at the border and show the covide-19 three doses vaccine proof plus also yellow fever card (no need anymore to fill in the healthy declaration)
+To enter Paraguay and travel further one needs to stamp the passport at the border and show the yellow fever card (no need any more to fill in the healthy declaration)

 No need any requirement for children under 12 years old